fabianmartins/alienattack.workshop/README.md

 ##### [Solution guidance]

-This is the playbook that we've got from
+This is the playbook that we've got from the security team

 1. On your AWS Console, visit the Cognito service page.
 2. If you got to the landing page of the service, you will click on the button **Manage Identity Pools**.